A Modern Winn-Dixie - Tampa, FL (CVS included!)

 2100 W. Swann Ave, Tampa, FL

-The exterior seen here is from the first exterior remodel in 2006 from Sweetbay Supermarket, and is currently painted red.
-This store lost it's pharmacy during the 2016 remodel.
+The exterior seen here is from the first exterior remodel in 2006 from Sweetbay Supermarket, and was painted red as a result of Winn-Dixie's 2016 remodel.

 Now this is a first for me: A Winn-Dixie grocery store that offers delivery and catering!